allie-project/ml2/README.md

 - ❌ [HiFi-GAN](https://arxiv.org/abs/2010.05646)
 - ❌ [StyleGAN](https://arxiv.org/abs/1812.04948)

-libglide as a neural network framework is not intended to be used in any serious capacity.
-It does well only with simple classifiers and is very unoptimized.
-We have no intention of expanding it in the future because TinyDNN's architecture isn't that great (and besides, there's much more established and supported libs, like [ONNX Runtime](https://onnxruntime.ai), [TFLite](https://www.tensorflow.org/lite/), [Caffe2](https://caffe2.ai), [PyTorch](https://pytorch.org), etc).
-We will only deliver occasional optimizations and small additions.
+libglide as a neural network framework is not intended for use in any serious capacity.
+It does well only with simple classifiers and is not well optimized.
+We have no intention of expanding it in the future because TinyDNN's architecture isn't the best (and besides, there's more established and supported libs, like [ONNX Runtime](https://onnxruntime.ai), [TFLite](https://www.tensorflow.org/lite/), [Caffe2](https://caffe2.ai), [PyTorch](https://pytorch.org), etc.).
+We will only deliver occasional optimizations and minor additions.

 ## Building
 First, make sure submodules are synced and updated by running `git submodule sync --recursive` and `git submodule update --recursive`.